MCP Prompts

 AI models generate outputs based on statistical patterns learned from vast data, but they don't have an understanding of the real world.
 This can lead them to create information that sounds reasonable but isn't actually true.

-We've found that AI will sometimes try and "fill in the blanks" for you when it cannot determine the exact context of a prompt or when a chat session exceeds a certain threshold, causing the earlier chat history to be purged from its memory.
+AI sometimes tries to "fill in the blanks" for you when it cannot determine the exact context of a prompt, or when a chat session exceeds a certain threshold and earlier chat history is purged from its memory.

-Expanding prompts to include specify rules for checking and validating data can mitigate hallucinations and avoid dummy data being inserted into responses.
-For example, try adding these to your prompts:
+Expanding prompts to include explicit rules for checking and validating data reduces hallucinations and prevents dummy data from being inserted into responses.
+For example, add these to your prompts:

 "Only use data from my Files.com site.
 Do not include or insert any dummy data, placeholder data, or data from anywhere else.
 Validate that only data from my Files.com site was used in the report."